ZeyuWu2001/Mapping-Urban-Thermal-Environment-and-Climate-Related-EV-Activity/README.md

 For each hexagon in the H3 grid, the centroid was calculated, and the corresponding LST value was sampled from the raster data at the centroid location.
 This process assigned an LST value to each hexagonal cell, enabling the analysis of the LST density distribution across the study area.
 Visualization
 The LST raster data and the hexagonal grid with sampled LST values were visualized using appropriate colormaps and choropleth maps, respectively.
 These visualizations aided in the interpretation and communication of the spatial patterns in the urban thermal environment.

-Figure 5.
-Google Earth Engine Code Editor Script

-Figure 5 is the code script for processing Land Surface Temperature in the 2023 spring season.

-Figure 6.
-2023 Spring Land Surface Temperature in the United States

-Figure 6 demonstrates the visualization result of the Google Earth Engine code.

-Figure 7.
-Comparative Visualization of LST in NYC: Raster and Hexagonal Grid Analysis

-Figure 7 is the Comparative Visualization of LST in NYC: Raster and Hexagonal Grid Analysis.
-Panel A presents the LST data in a raster format highlighting the pixel-by-pixel temperature variations across the cityscape.
-Panel B displays the same LST data applied to a hexagonal grid, where each hexagon represents the mean temperature within its area, calculated from the centroid LST value.
-Both panels utilize a consistent color scale ranging from 5°C (purple) to 25°C (yellow), facilitating direct comparison between the granular raster data and the aggregated hexagonal representation.

-Figure 8.
-Comparative Visualization of LST in Selected Area: Raster and Hexagonal Grid Analysis

-Figure 8 displays two methods of visualizing Land Surface Temperature (LST) data over a geographic region.
-This figure exemplifies the application of two spatial data visualization techniques to represent land surface temperature (LST) for a geographical region, useful in assessing environmental and climatic conditions.
-Panel A employs a raster-based approach to display LST data, where the fine granularity of the data is evident through the detailed color transitions, highlighting micro-climatic variations across the terrain.
-This method is particularly valuable for identifying specific hotspots and cooler areas, facilitating detailed analyses of localized climate behavior and its potential impacts on local ecosystems and urban heat dynamics.
-Panel B, conversely, utilizes a hexagonal grid to aggregate and simplify the LST data, reducing the spatial resolution but enhancing the ability to discern broader regional temperature patterns.
-This approach helps in understanding larger-scale climatic trends and is advantageous for strategic planning and policy-making where detailed data may be less critical than overall trends.
-Both panels are crucial for comprehensive environmental analysis, offering insights into the spatial distribution of temperatures which can influence ecological balances, human health, and urban planning.
-Such visualizations are instrumental in environmental research, providing a basis for comparative studies of different data aggregation techniques and their implications for interpreting climatic data in relation to environmental and urban planning policies.
-By leveraging the Google Earth Engine platform and its integration with Python, this study could efficiently access, process, and analyze the MODIS LST data, a crucial component in understanding the urban thermal environment and its potential influence on climate-related EV activity in New York City.